Laurel's Tomato Growing Tips &

 Plant Nutrition and Disease Control

-All items can also be purchased separately, but you will save a bit with the kit.
+All items can be purchased separately, but you will save about $10.00 with the kit.

 Plant Nutrition Kit E-6, The Epic Plant Care Kit, $189.95